MikeHathaway/Resolution/State/README.md

 # Resolution

-Resolution is a Decentralized Application (dApp) that allows you to set goals, and stake value on that goals completion.
+Resolution is a Decentralized Application (dApp) that allows you to set goals (Resolution), and stake value on that Resolution's completion.

 ## Description

-MOTIVATION

-Why do this?
-Why not just do the thing?
+*Why do this?
+Why not just do the thing?*

-Well, it turns out some research[1]()[2]()[3]() shows that loss avoidance can be strongly motivating factor in determining behavior.
-This may or may not be news.
+Some research[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2600530/)[2](https://www.behavioraleconomics.com/resources/mini-encyclopedia-of-be/loss-aversion/) shows that loss avoidance can be strongly motivating factor in determining behavior.
+Resolution brings Avoidance Motivation to the Blockchain by providing a Smart Contract you can use to easily "put your money where your mouth is" and stake funds on succesful completion of your next New Years Resolution.

-HOW IT WORKS

-So you've decided to hack yourself, and are now wondering how it works.
+*So you've decided to hack yourself, and are now wondering how it works.*

-On creation of your goal, you will specify a charity that will receive your funds in the event that you fail to complete your Resolution, along with a set duration (specified in Ethereum Blocks), and a specified amount of Ethereum (` <1 ether` that you are will to stake on successful completion.
-Those funds will then be held in escrow, at the control of the [ResolutionDao](https://aragon.org/#/).
-[The terms of this escrow will be determined by OpenLaw]() This DAO's keys have in turn been burned, eliminating the possibility of malicious developers.
-Likewise, in order to prevent money laundering, all charities are on a immutable list of addresses controlled by a subsidiary Charity Smart Contract.
+On creation of your Resolution, you will specify a charity that will receive your funds in the event that you fail to complete your Resolution, along with a set duration (specified in Ethereum Blocks), and a specified amount of Ethereum (`<1 ether`) to stake on successful completion.
+Those funds will then be held in escrow, at the control of the [ResolutionDao](https://wiki.aragon.org/archive/dev/apps/finance/).
+[In a future release, the terms of this escrow will be determined by OpenLaw](https://www.openlaw.io/) This DAO's keys have in turn been burned, eliminating the possibility of malicious developers.
+Likewise, in order to prevent money laundering, all charities are on a immutable list of verified charity addresses controlled by a subsidiary Charity Smart Contract.

 Once Ethereum reaches the specified block height, you will then be able to send a message in a withdrawal transaction to the Resolution Smart Contract.
 Optionally, you can also specify a validating address, with the added requirement that the validating address signs off on successful completion of the Resolution in order for withdrawal from the ResolutionDAO to occur.

-In the event that you fail to complete the Resolution you can either send a transaction causing
+In the event that you fail to complete the Resolution you can either send a transaction causing the staked funds to be transferred to your chosen charity, or wait until the post expiration buffer period expires.
+On expiration of the buffer period, Resolution's integration with [Aion](https://github.com/ETH-Pantheon/Aion) kicks in and uses a portion of the staked funds to trigger the transfer to charity.

-This is because Ethereum Smart Contracts are not, bar using something like Aion[](), self executing.
-Someone needs to call it for a state change to take place.

 By default, Resolution relies on the honor system.
-The oracle problem restricts our ability to access real world data, and trustlessly verify your actions.
+The [Oracle Problem](https://hackernoon.com/a-discussion-of-the-oracle-problem-6cbec7872c10) restricts our ability to access real world data, and trustlessly verify your actions.
 Not to mention it might get creepy having a smart contract watch you in the shower.
-A brief pledge and recognition that the funds were supposed to have gone to charity should help provide some game theoretic stability.
+A brief pledge and recognition that the funds were supposed to have gone to charity should help provide some incentives to not cheat yourself, or others.

-WHY USE ETHEREUM

-Ethereum is a groundbreaking innovation - a global computation public commons that can be used to build [Unstoppable Applications](https://hackernoon.com/joe-lubin-on-the-future-of-blockchain-d058aa57641b)

-It also removes some regulatory uncertainty,

 ### Getting Started